XapiMa/psChecker/README.md

 If you want to write the result to a file:
 ```
-$ webStatusChecker -t path/to/config.yml -o path/to/output/file
+$ psChecker -t path/to/config.yml -o path/to/output/file
 ```

 ```
-Usage of webStatusChecker:
+Usage of psChecker:
-    show:

-    check:
-        -l int
-                Monitoring time (second).
-In the case of 0, it is infinite. (default 0)
         -n int
                 Parallel number. (default 200)
         -o string
                 output file path.
 If not set, it will be output to standard output
         -t string
                 path to config.yml (default "In the same directory as the executable file")
-        -v	show verbose
 ```